C. Randal Mills, President and Chief Executive Officer

 Long interested in the biological sciences, Thomas majored in Biology and History at Yale, where he graduated summa cum laude.
 As a George C. Marshall Scholar at Oxford, he then earned a PhD with a medical focus in Commonwealth History.
 He subsequently returned to Yale for a JD at the Yale Law School.
 While there, Thomas retained an involvement with biology by teaching courses on the legal implications of genetic engineering and the impact of disease on history.

 Thomas has a long-standing commitment to patient advocacy.
 He spent more than 15 years on the Board of the Crippled Children’s Society of Southern California and served as chair for four years.
 The organization, now called AbilityFirst, assists children with spinal cord injuries and mental disabilities that could be targets of stem cell therapies.
-Thomas currently serves as a member of the AbilityFirst Board.
+Thomas is an Honorary member of the AbilityFirst Board.

 Senator Art Torres (Ret.), Vice-Chair

 Senator Art Torres (Ret.) was unanimously elected statutory Vice Chair of the Independent Citizens Oversight Committee, the governing Board of the California Institute of Regenerative Medicine (CIRM).
-He is a colon cancer survivor and serves on the Board as a patient advocate.
+He is a colon cancer and osteoarthritis survivor.

 Between 1996 and 2009, Torres served as the Chair of the California Democratic Party.
 He previously served twenty years in the California Legislature, eight as a member of the State Assembly and twelve as a State Senator.
 Torres chaired the Senate Insurance Committee, Senate Toxics Committee, the Assembly Health Committee, and the Senate Joint Committee on Science and Technology.

-A longtime leader on health issues, Senator Torres co-authored the California Clean Water Drinking Act, Proposition 65, and created the sole toxic reporting repository that helps scientists determine environmental and health impacts “a data source that really no one else has on the planet.”
-On November 18th, 2011 he was sworn in by then Mayor Gavin Newsom, to a four year term on San Francisco’s Public Utilities Commission.
+Senator Torres authored the California Clean Water Drinking Act, Proposition 65, and created the sole toxic reporting repository that helps scientists determine environmental and health impacts “a data source that really no one else has on the planet.”
+On November 18th, 2010 he was sworn in by then Mayor Gavin Newsom, to a four year term on San Francisco’s Public Utilities Commission and later elected as its President before stepping down.

 Senator Torres holds a Bachelor's Degree from UC Santa Cruz and a Juris Doctorate degree from UC Davis School of Law.
 He also served as a John F. Kennedy teaching fellow at Harvard University's John F. Kennedy School of Government.